Wildix/Alert-call/README.md

 * for each contact try up to three phone numbers
 * for each phone number try up to three times
 * for each try ask a pin after the contact has answered (as entered in the field "Document Number")
-* if the pin is successful ask to press 0 or 1
+* if the pin is successful ask to press confirm or refuse code (as set in the Alert Code parameters string, see below)

 ##Upload sounds